willnorris/willnorris.com/content/now.md

 trying not to kill the 150 rose bushes or dozen fruit trees on the property.

-I'm [currently reading](/wiki/reading-list/) _BiblioTech_ by John Palfrey and _Exit Strategy_ by Martha Wells.
+I'm [currently reading](/wiki/reading-list/) _BiblioTech_ by John Palfrey and _Network Effect_ by Martha Wells.

 ## Professional